Khuselwa27/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script 6-firstdirectory prints a directory named my_first_directory in the /tmp/ directory.
 The script 7-movethatfile prints move the file betty from /tmp/ to /tmp/my_first_directory.
 The script 8-firstdelete prints the delete file command.
-The script 9-firstdirdeletion prints Delete the directory my_first_directory that is in the /tmp directory.
+The script 9-firstdirdeletion prints Delete the directory my_first_directory that is in the /tmp directory The script 10-back prints changes the working directory to the previous one.